alakbarz/alak.bar/public/blog/neowise.md

 I was genuinely about to pack up my things and start leaving, but that sudden blip in my peripheral vision reminded me of a (disputed) technique that some astronomers use called [averted vision](https://en.wikipedia.org/wiki/Averted_vision).

-> *"It involves not looking directly at the object, but looking a little off to the side, while continuing to concentrate on the object"* &dash; Wikipedia
+> *"It involves not looking directly at the object, but looking a little off to the side, while continuing to concentrate on the object"* - Wikipedia

 In my experience I've found it mildy useful, though it's no nightvision.